top of page

 - an enigma for the King's password

-My work was to make documents to explain these games to the team and then tweak them for optimal difficulty.
+My work was to create documents explaining these games to the team and then tweak them for optimal difficulty.
 Managing the difficulty was very important because the whole game was supposed to be very casual friendly but we also wanted the minigames to be challenging.

 Capture d'écran 2025-10-19 103846.png